s-t-e-v/phpforum/README.md

 Here are the main routes:

 - `phpforum/` is the root of the website.
-This route serves the default forum as homepage
+This route serves the default forum as homepage.
-- `phpforum/index.php/` route is equivalent to the route above.
 Further information: it displays a list of all the topics in the current forum, ordered by the most recent creation date.
 A list of all accessible forums is also displayed, above the topic list.
 When a forum ID is passed as a parameter, this refer to the default forum of the connected user.
 The adequate forum is then displayed.
 - `phpforum/chat/`route displays the messages for a specific topic.
 The topic ID is passed to this route as a parameter.
 - `phpforum/user/profil` route displays the user information, such as the topics it created, the forum it created, its default forum, etc. The user ID is passed to this route as a parameter.
 - `phpforum/user/setting` route displays the user profile setting version.
 The page becomes a form.